open-cluster-management-io/registration-operator/README.md

 ## What is next

-After a successfull deployment, a `certificatesigningrequest` and a `managedcluster` will be created on the hub.
+After a successful deployment, a `certificatesigningrequest` and a `managedcluster` will be created on the hub.

 ```